Main Page Content

 What are the symptoms of TB?

-Symptoms vary depending on where the germs are growing in the body.
+Symptoms vary depending on where the bacteria are growing in the body.
 For example, if the lymph nodes or joints are infected, you may experience swollen lymph nodes or joint pain.

 How does TB spread?